Narco-state: Panama

-The dictatorship of Manuel Noriega owned a state sponsored drug trade network which gave Panama a reputation of being a narco-state at the time.
+The dictatorship of Manuel Noriega operated a state sponsored drug trade network which gave Panama a reputation of being a narco-state at the time.
 Noriega was well known to be involved in illegal drugs and arms trade which was dubbed as his "cash cow".
-Between 1981 until 1987, the Noriega regime had a cordial relationship with the United States due to mutual interest in which Noriega government helped arming the Contras in Nicaragua in which the US ignored Noriega illegal activities in exchange.
-Noriega involvement in drug trafficking grows rapidly in 1980s which reached its peak in 1984.
-The conflict in Colombia and Central American countries gave Noriega opportunity to transport cocaine to United States.
-Noriega regime also made an alliance with the Medellin Cartel.
-However, in 1984, Noriega began to reduce his drug operation by targeting Jorge Ochoa and Gilberto Rodríguez Orejuela money laundering operations in order to clean his reputations which gave him positive image among American government elites.
-In the late 80s the United States relations with Noriega regime deteriorated after Noriega was accused for selling intelligences to Cuba.
-It was also reported that Hugo Spadafora, Noriega most prominent critic who was assassinated by his regime reported Noriega drug operations to the Drug Enforcement Administration.
-The United States would later invade Panama and captured Noriega, ending his regime.
-Noriega was later trialed in three countries; France, United States, and Panama and eventually died in 2017.
+Between 1981 and 1987, the Noriega regime had a cordial relationship with the United States due to a mutual interest where the Noriega administration helped arming the Contras in Nicaragua, in exchange for which the US ignored Noriega's illegal activities.
+Noriega's involvement in drug trafficking grew rapidly in the 1980s, reaching its peak in 1984.
+The conflict in Colombia and Central American countries gave Noriega the opportunity to transport cocaine to United States.
+Noriega's regime also formed an alliance with the Medellín Cartel.

+In 1984, Noriega began to reduce his drug operation by targeting Jorge Ochoa's and Gilberto Rodríguez Orejuela's money laundering operations in order to clean his reputation, which gave him a positive image among American government elites.
+In the late 80's the Noriega regime's relations with the United States deteriorated after Noriega was accused of selling intelligence to Cuba.
+It was also reported that Hugo Spadafora, Noriega's most prominent critic, reported Noriega's drug operations to the Drug Enforcement Administration.
+The United States would later invade Panama and capture Noriega, ending his regime.
+Noriega was later trialed in three countries; France, the United States, and Panama.
+He eventually died in 2017.

 Suriname

-Suriname has been labeled as a narco-state due to President Dési Bouterse and his family involvement in drug trafficking.
+Suriname has been labeled as a narco-state due to the involvement of President Dési Bouterse and his family in drug trafficking.
 Bouterse was sentenced in absentia in the Netherlands to 11 years' imprisonment after being convicted of trafficking 474 kg of cocaine.
-His son Dino Bouterse has been arrested twice in three different countries and currently serving 16 years imprisonment in the United States on charge of drug trafficking.
+His son Dino Bouterse has been arrested twice in three different countries and is currently serving 16 years imprisonment in the United States on a charge of drug trafficking.